-In case you aren’t a baseball fan, almost all pitches are thrown at greater than 70 mph, and some approach 100 mph.
+In case you aren’t a baseball fan, almost all pitches are thrown at greater than 70 mph, and most approach 100 mph.

-Since baseball players all stand at the plate and face pitches in every game, they all deal with some risk of injury from a ball being pitched at their head.
-In fact the article mentions Edgar Gonzalez a second baseman for the San Diego Padres who still isn’t playing due to a concussion suffered three weeks ago by a 93 mph pitch.
+Since baseball players all stand at the plate and face pitches in every game, they all deal with some risk of injury from a ball that gets away and hits their head.

 These are facts.

-Given these facts, you would expect that all players would be lining up to wear the new helmet, wouldn’t you?
+Given these facts, you would expect that all players would be lining up to wear the new helmets, wouldn’t you?

 Only if you think that people make decisions based solely on facts.